5Noxi/PS12EXE/README.md

 ## Installation

+You can clone this repository and run `./ps12exe.ps1` directly, or use:
 ```powershell
 Install-Module ps12exe #Install ps12exe module
 Set-ps12exeContextMenu #Set right-click menu
 ```

-(You can also clone this repository and run `./ps12exe.ps1` directly)

 **Hard to upgrade from PS2EXE to ps12exe?
 No problem!**
 PS2EXE2ps12exe can hooks PS2EXE calls into ps12exe, all you need is just uninstall PS2EXE and install this, then use PS2EXE as normal.